geemus/learn_fog/2_storage_requests.markdown

 # Storage Requests

-We will be using irb to experiment. `?` will designate a blank you should fill in and `!` will represent some output you should check out.
+We will be using irb to experiment.
+A `?` will designate a blank you should fill in and a `!` will represent some output you should check out.
 We will return to this setup many times so you will save time and trouble if you leave the irb session open somewhere.

 First we will boot irb and require fog.

+    $ cd learn_fog
+    $ bundle install --local
     $ bundle exec irb
     > require 'rubygems'
     > require 'fog'

 Rather than signing up for accounts, worrying about internet connections, etc; we will save some time by using the mocks.
 These provide us with an in-memory simulation of the service great for experimentation and testing.
+So the first thing we will do is instruct fog to run all subsequent requests in `Mock` mode.

     > Fog.mock!
     !